iTwin/itwinjs-core/docs/presentation/Hierarchies/CustomNode.md

 > **Default value:** `false`

-Specifies whether the node created through this specification should be hidden and instead its children should be returned.
+When `true`, nodes produced by this specification are omitted and their children appear one hierarchy level higher.

 ```ts
 [[include:Hierarchies.Specification.HideNodesInHierarchy.Ruleset]]